turingllcconsulting/Portfolio/README.md

-# Portfolio
+# Exploratory Data Analysis of Finished Materials in a Poultry Rendering Environment

-Portfolio of projects completed in MSDS program at Bellevue University.
+This is an exploration of data in the finished products (poultry meal) in poultry rendering facilities.